 Are experiments anything for you?

-Experiments might be valuable for you if you are dissatisfied with you and your teams ability to solve problems.
-Here’s an experiment template that you can use should you ever want to run an experiment for yourself, your team, your department, or your organization.
+Experiments might be valuable for you if you are dissatisfied with you and your teams’ ability to solve problems.
+Here’s an experiment template that you can use should you ever want to run an experiment for yourself whether that’s for learning or for implementation, with your team or your organization.

 If you do run experiments, please let me know.
 I would love to hear how it’s working for you.